Top Hat: Musical score and orchestration

 This was composer Irving Berlin's first complete film score since 1930 and he negotiated a unique contract, retaining the copyrights to the score with a guarantee of ten percent of the profits if the film earned in excess of $1,250,000.
 Eight songs from the original score were discarded as they were not considered to advance the film's plot.
 One of these, "Get Thee Behind Me, Satan", was also used in Follow the Fleet (1936).
 All five songs eventually selected became major hits and, in the September 28, 1935 broadcast of Your Hit Parade, all five featured in the top fifteen songs selected for that week.

 Astaire recalled how this success helped restore Berlin's flagging self-confidence.
 Astaire had never met Berlin before this film, although he had danced on stage to some of his tunes as early as 1915.
 There ensued a lifelong friendship with Berlin contributing to more Astaire films (six in total) than any other composer.
 Of his experience with Astaire in Top Hat Berlin wrote: "He's a real inspiration for a writer.
 I'd never have written Top Hat without him.
 He makes you feel so secure."

 As Berlin could not read or write music and could only pick out tunes on a specially designed piano that transposed keys automatically, he required an assistant to make up his piano parts.
 Hal Borne—Astaire's rehearsal pianist—performed this role in Top Hat and recalled working nights with him in the Beverly Wilshire Hotel: "Berlin went 'Heaven...' and I went dah dah dee 'I'm in Heaven' (dah-dah-dee).
 He said, 'I love it, put it down.'"
 These parts were subsequently orchestrated by a team comprising Edward Powell, Maurice de Packh, Gene Rose, Eddie Sharp, and Arthur Knowlton who worked under the overall supervision of Max Steiner.

-Berlin broke a number of the conventions of American songwriting in this film, especially in the songs "Top Hat, White Tie and Tails" and "Cheek to Cheek", and according to Rogers, the film became the talk of Hollywood as a result of its score.
+Berlin broke a number of the conventions of American songwriting in this film, especially in the songs "Top Hat, White Tie and Tails" and "Cheek to Cheek".
+According to Rogers, the film became the talk of Hollywood as a result of its score.